Oluwatomisin780/realtorwebapp/README.md

   # realtorwebapp
- realtorwebapp is an online app the allow realtor and buyers connect together,for buying, renting and selling of house,land and other properties
+ Realtorweb application is an online app the allow Realtors and Buyers connect together,for Buying, Renting and Selling of house,land and other properties